sts-ryan-holton/nuxt-cordova-app/README.md

 [Nuxt JS](https://nuxtjs.org/) (Vue JS) + [Vuetify 2](https://vuetifyjs.com/en/) SPA hybrid demo app built using [Apache Cordova](https://cordova.apache.org/), formally known as PhoneGap.

+Use this template to get you up and running with a Nuxt JS + Vuetify and Cordova project.

 ## :rocket: Project Setup

 #### Requirements